History of slavery in New Jersey

-Bergen County developed as the largest slaveholding county in the state, in part because many enslaved Africans were used as laborers in its ports and cities.
+Bergen County, which until 1840 included all of Hudson County, developed as the largest slaveholding county in the state, in part because many enslaved Africans were used as laborers in its ports and cities.
 At its peak Bergen County enslaved 3,000 Africans in 1800, constituting nearly 20% of its total population.
 After the Revolutionary War, many northern states rapidly passed laws to abolish slavery, but New Jersey did not abolish it until 1804, and then in a process of gradual emancipation similar to that of New York.
-But, in New Jersey, some Africans were enslaved as late as 1865.
+However, in New Jersey, some Blacks were still held in bondage as late as 1865.
 (In New York, they were all freed by 1827.)
-The law made these Africans free at birth, but it required children born to enslaved mothers to serve lengthy apprenticeships as a type of indentured servant until early adulthood for the masters of their mothers kept in bondage.
+The law declared that children born to enslaved mothers after July 4, 1804, would be free at birth, but it required those children to serve lengthy apprenticeships as a type of indentured servant until early adulthood for the masters of their mothers kept in bondage.
+The law made no provision for the emancipation of enslaved people born before this date.
 New Jersey was the last of the Northern states to abolish slavery completely.
-The 1860 census listed 16 people in New Jersey as slaves — almost certainly an underestimate, given that slaves were not meant to be recorded on regular census schedules.
-(Dedicated slave schedules, as recorded throughout the South in the 1850 and 1860 censuses, were not used in New Jersey.)
-However many enslaved people remained in New Jersey in December 1865 were freed by the Thirteenth Amendment.
+The 1860 census listed at least 43 people in New Jersey as slaves, the youngest being 11 and oldest being 95.
+Thirty-eight of these people were enslaved for life.
+This calculation is almost certainly an underestimate, given that slaves were not meant to be recorded on regular census schedules.
+Dedicated slave schedules, as recorded throughout the South in the 1850 and 1860 censuses, were indeed not used in New Jersey.
+The 16 enslaved people who remained in New Jersey in December 1865 were freed by the Thirteenth Amendment.

 The Underground Railroad had several routes crossing the state, four of which ended in Jersey City, where fugitive slaves could cross the Hudson River.
 New Brunswick, 'Hub City', was a main location where runaways would travel during the days of the Underground Railroad.
 During the American Civil War, African Americans served in several all-black Union Army regiments from New Jersey.